shubhu6378/shubhu6378/README.md

 # Greetings, Earthlings! 👽

-I'm Shubham, a DevOps sorcerer with a love for automating the mundane 💻✨
+I'm Shubham, a curious soul navigating the digital realm With a 2-year stint as a DevOps engineer, I'm on a perpetual quest for elegant solutions and clean code.
+My days are fueled by coffee ☕ and the thrill of turning ideas into reality.💻✨

 ## About Me